rastersoft/tabletwm/README.md

 By pressing Ctrl+MENU, both the options bar and a virtual keyboard will be expanded.
 A new icon will be available in the options bar, that allows to move the keyboard to the top or bottom part of the screen.
 This is useful when using the GSL1680 user-space driver, because it generates this keypress when touching with three fingers.

-By default, TabletWM uses the currently active keyboard layout.
+By default, TabletWM uses the currently active layout for the physical keyboard.
 But is possible to edit the file /etc/tabletwm/tabletwm.cfg and set a desired keyboard layout (example: es).
 This layout will be loaded by TabletWM at startup with setxkbmap.

 Also is possible to change the layout for the on-screen keyboard.
-Currently only the US, QWERTZ and AZERTY layouts are available, but copying the /etc/tabletwm/us.keymap to a new file, and modifying it, allows to change the possition of the codes (of course, you must modify /etc/tabletwm/tabletwm.cfg to specify the language for the on-screen keyboard).
+Currently only the US, ES, QWERTZ and AZERTY layouts are available, but copying the /etc/tabletwm/us.keymap to a new file, and modifying it, allows to change the possition of the codes (of course, you must modify /etc/tabletwm/tabletwm.cfg to specify the language for the on-screen keyboard).

 The format for the /etc/tabletwm/tabletwm.cfg file is this: